Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 ###### [[Badawi Hunter Tribe]]
 - Upon arriving at the Hunter tribe, Hunter will feel a sense of recognition since he's been here before.
 - They are initially not allowed to enter the nomad outpost beyond the external resting tent
+	- The party may decide wether they want to rest during the day and fight the tribe during the night (moonbeam and star form are active), or immediately fight them during the day (no moonbeam or star form)
 - After resting, they are offered to either leave immediately or prove themselves to be worthy to enter
+-
 - ensue combat [[Badawi Hunters vs Party]]

 - Roleplaying-heavy